pmean/datasets/README.md

 If you own the copyright to any of these datasets and wish to clarify the conditions under which they can be used, please contact me (mail@pmean.com).
 If I am not allowed to store the data on this repository, I would be glad to remove the dataset.

+Here are the datasets in this repository so far:

+-   art-malpresentation
+    -   Available as a comma separated text file
+    -   Data dictionary available in yaml format
+    -   This data set is useful for illustrating meta-analysis for a binary outcome.
+-   glycyrrhizin
+    -   Available as a comma separated text file
+    -   Data dictionary available in yaml format
+    -   This data set is useful for illustrating meta-analysis for a binary outcome.
+-   vaccine-willingness
+    -   Available as a comma separated text file
+    -   Data dictionary available in yaml format
+    -   This data set is useful for illustrating meta-analysis for a continuous outcome.

 I will eventually consolidate all the datasets that I have stored in various other repositories here.
 Some of the repositories that I need to move data from include

 -   [classes][cla]